Convair F-106 Delta Dart: Competing efforts and production arrangements

+Flight testing

+On 26 December 1956, the first prototype F-106, an aerodynamic test bed, performed its maiden flight from Edwards Air Force Base.
+On 26 February 1957, the second prototype, which was outfitted with a fuller set of equipment, made its first flight.
+Early flight testing around the end of 1956 and beginning of 1957 demonstrated somewhat disappointing results, having achieved less of a performance gain over the F-102 than had been anticipated.
+Specifically, both the acceleration and maximum speed were beneath Convair's own estimates.
+Furthermore, both the engine and avionics proved to be somewhat unreliable.
+These combined problems, and the delays associated with them, were nearly responsible for the termination of the program.

+However, the service decided to persist with the F-106 program after the Air Defense Command had heavily advocated for it.
+Based upon the test data submitted, USAF officials had determined that modifications to the inlet duct cowling and charging ejectors were likely to increase both acceleration and speed; modifications would be made following the completion of Category II testing and were evaluated during Category III testing.
+At this stage, the service enacted several measures to hasten development towards production; in April 1957, it authorized the conditional acceptance of several F-106s being used by Convair for flight testing; it also took several quick decisions to settle outstanding development questions.
+By mid-1957, funding for 120 F-106As had been allocated.
+The USAF ultimately opted to order 350 F-106s, substantially fewer than the planned fleet of 1,000 aircraft.
+Deliveries of the single-seat F-106A and the twin-seat F-106B combat-capable trainer variant commenced to 15 fighter interceptor squadrons in October 1959.

-World Speed record
+World speed record

 On 15 December 1959, Major Joseph W. Rogers set a world speed record of 1,525.96 mph (2,455.79 km/h) in a Delta Dart at 40,500 ft (12,300 m).
 That year, Charles E. Myers flew the same model aircraft at 1,544 mph (2,484 km/h).

 Design

 The F-106 was envisaged as a specialized all-weather missile-armed interceptor to shoot down bombers.
 It was complemented by other Century Series fighters for other roles such as daylight air superiority or fighter-bombing.
 To support its role, the F-106 was equipped with the Hughes MA-1 integrated fire-control system, which could be linked to the Semi-Automatic Ground Environment (SAGE) network for ground control interception (GCI) missions, allowing the aircraft to be steered by controllers.
 The MA-1 proved extremely troublesome and was eventually upgraded more than 60 times in service.